aai-institute/tm-transferlab/README.md

   left.
 This extra space is used by marginal notes.
 * Macros and accompanying scheme code for numbered marginal notes.
 When using the package, `marginal-note` is numbered and `marginal-note\*` unnumbered.
   They are variants from each other so it is possible to switch easily.
+As usual the numbered variant is available in the menu.
+The unnumbered variant can be chosen via the focus menu (search for "structured variants" in the manual).
 * Macros for figures completely contained in the margin: `marginal-figure` and `marginal-figure\*`.
 * Placement of captions in the margin for the standard `big-figure` and